inspectIT/inspectit-gepard-agent/README.md

 While the inspectIT Ocelot Java agent is self-made, inspectIT Gepard uses the OpenTelemetry Java agent as basis and extends it with features from inspectIT Ocelot.

+## Main Features

+We want to enable **dynamic instrumentation** with the OpenTelemetry agent.
+This means, that you can change your instrumentation **during runtime**.
+For example, you can add new methods to your tracing or record data for new metrics, everything without restarting your application!

+The instrumentation configuration will be fetched from a remote server regularly.
+The server's url is configurable via the property `inspectit.config.http.url`

+We are also developing our own [configuration server](https://github.com/inspectIT/inspectit-gepard-agentmanager).

 ## Installation

 To build this extension project, run `./gradlew build` or `./gradlew extendedAgent` (no tests).